 Barry Sternlicht’s Starwood Capital Group LLC agreed to buy LNR Property LLC, the biggest manager of troubled U.S. commercial real estate loans, for more than $1 billion, according to a person with knowledge of the deal.

 The deal probably will be completed by the end of the year, said the person, who asked not to be identified because the agreement hasn’t been announced.
 Miami Beach, Florida-based LNR, once a unit of homebuilder Lennar Corp.
-(LEN), is one of three major U.S. special servicers, which represent the interests of holders of commercial mortgage-backed securities.
+(LEN:US), is one of three major U.S. special servicers, which represent the interests of holders of commercial mortgage-backed securities.

 The purchase would give Greenwich, Connecticut-based Starwood insight into more than 1,100 delinquent securitized mortgages across the U.S. with a total balance of $19.6 billion, according to data compiled by Bloomberg.
 In addition to special servicing, LNR also offers property-investment management, asset financing and land purchasing and development services, according to its website.